pkublas/finchat/README.md

 ## intro

 	- a piece of code working with a dataset (data/train.json) from https://github.com/czyssrs/ConvFinQA
+	- it aism to answer questions invluded in

 ### reports

-	- html and csv fiels are created for every run
+	- html and csv files are created for every run
 	- html includes each document processed, actual and expected answer, errors as well as accuracy summary

 ### run